Our Android application provides support in learners' native languages through the Google Translate.

 To implement Active Training English skills, you will need to introduce mobile devices to the classroom or to online study.
 The mobile application is used for self-training in the classroom, for online courses or for assigning, planning, or turning in homework.
 Finally, the fun of our mobile application does not end with the completion of the Active Training course, as the application allows students to create their own lessons and to continue further the training to meet their vocational and cultural needs.

 Adding New Lessons

-The mobile application allows learners or teachers to add to each prerecorded lesson the material of their own selection by copying and pasting (or manually entering) text and using the high quality, natural-sounding text-to-speech voices to perform the simultaneous repetition of the new material.
-For instance, this feature could be used to assign or post homework, or it could help job-seekers in preparing for interviews or creating professional presentations.
-Three types of texts are used in every lesson:
+The mobile application allows learners or teachers to create their own lessons by copying and pasting (or manually entering) text and using the high quality, natural-sounding text-to-speech voices to perform simultaneous repetition of the new material.
+For instance, this feature could be used to assign or post homework, or it could help job-seekers with preparing for interviews or creating professional presentations.

 1. Pre-recorded lessons on various topics and drills.

 2. Lessons added by a learner or a teacher.